ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

 Google Cloud Functions will use this `package.json` file to install the same dependencies on the server running the serverless code.
 (I just like saying that.)

 Now for the function itself.
-It needs to parse the command and do something with the result.
-Easy:
+The entry point is a simple control router:

 ```js
 exports.main = async (req, res) => {